-Chemical analyses revealed serious pollution at several sites that can affect quality of drinking water or food products and threaten health of local communities.
-International experts were invited to suggest solutions for contaminated sites such as Balkhash, Temirtau, river Nura, Glubokoe and Stepnogorsk.
-National and regional authorities as well as civil society organizations discussed the results at yesterday conference in Karaganda.
-During the two-and-half year project, 41 workshops, round tables and public debates were organized, attended by 1456 participants representing state and regional authorities, industry, academia and civil society.
-Public Consultation Centre in Karaganda provided citizens with 491 consultations and organized lectures for 430 pupils and students.
-Five local civil society organizations were awarded by small grants supporting their own activities to improve chemical safety in their home towns.
+Chemical analyses revealed serious pollution at several sites that can affect quality of drinking water, food products, and threaten health of local communities.
+International experts were invited to suggest solutions for contaminated sites such as Balkhash, Temirtau, river Nura, Glubokoe, and Stepnogorsk.
+National and regional authorities, as well as civil society organizations, discussed the results at a conference in Karaganda.
+During the two-and-half year project, 41 workshops, round tables, and public debates were organized which were attended by 1,456 participants representing state and regional authorities, industry, academia, and civil society.
+The Public Consultation Centre in Karaganda provided citizens with 491 consultations and organized lectures for 430 pupils and students.
+Five local civil society organizations were awarded with small grants supporting their own activities to improve chemical safety in their home towns.

-"Kazakhstan cannot prosper and lead up to "green economy" while its citizens suffer from polluted water, air and food products.
-There are number unaddressed old environmental burdens in our country, but due to carelessness of many industrial companies, also new threats raise.
+"Kazakhstan cannot prosper and lead a "green economy" while its citizens suffer from polluted water, air, and food products.
+There are number unaddressed old environmental burdens in our country, but due to carelessness of many industrial companies, new threats arise as well.
 We believe that results of our joint project will help us to deal with these challenges," stated Dmitriy Kalmykov, Director of EcoMuseum Karaganda.

 ((1) Persistent organic pollutants (POPs) are a large group of substances that stay in the environment, harm the health of humans and animals and cause toxic poisoning of wide spectrum.
 For more information please see http://en.wikipedia.org/wiki/Persistent_organic_pollutant

 (2) It comes to Balkhash, Ekibastuz, Daryal-U, Temirtau, Nura river, Glubokoe and Stepnogorsk.